corda/corda/docs/source/contributing-index.rst

 Contributing
 ============

-Corda is an open-source project and contributions are welcome.
-Our contributing philosophy is described in `CONTRIBUTING.md <https://github.com/corda/corda/blob/master/CONTRIBUTING.md>`_.
-This guide explains the mechanics of contributing to Corda.
+Corda is an open-source project and contributions are welcome!

 .. toctree::
    :maxdepth: 1

+   contributing-philosophy
    contributing
    building-corda
    testing